 Learn about filing a DePuy hip replacement lawsuit »

-Learn about filing a Mirena IUD lawsuit »
+Lean about filing a hernia mesh lawsuit »

 The use of a power morcellator during hysterectomies and other uterine surgeries has been linked to increased risk of deadly cancers due to a spread of cancerous cells throughout the pelvic organs.